-Symptoms of Chronic Kidney Failure in Cats
+Renal Failure in Cats

-Chronic Renal Failure is, unfortunately, an all too common occurrence in cats.
-If you're not quite sure what the diagnosis means, I'll put it very in simple terms: CRF means that your cat's kidneys can no longer filter out the toxins — the kidney's normally process — and the cat is now being slowly poisoned by those toxins.
+Chronic renal failure is, unfortunately, an all too common occurrence in cats.
+If you're not quite sure what the diagnosis means, I'll put it very in simple terms: CRF means that your cat's kidneys can no longer filter out the toxins that the kidney's normally process, and the cat is now being slowly poisoned by those toxins.
 It's really quite a depressing thing to hear, but it doesn't have to the end of the world for your kitty if his or her kidneys aren't completely damaged at the time of diagnosis.

 More CRF Symptoms

 - Weakness: This could be weakness in the limbs, perhaps noticeable when jumping or walking, or it could appear differently.

 - Lethargy: This is more than just being lazy.
 If your cat stays in the same place all day long and only gets up to potty or eat, they may be lethargic.

 - Poor quality coat: The coat can look greasy, appear to be "sticking up and out," and it can also be lackluster.